Employment Application*WE ARE CURRENTLY HIRING*

-- Groom animals, as directed, including bathing, cleaning, brushing, clipping nails, and any other duties deemed necessary by the Shelter Director to maintain the good health and appearance of the animals.
+- Groom animals, as directed, including bathing, cleaning, brushing, clipping nails, and any other duties deemed necessary by the Shelter Manager to maintain the good health and appearance of the animals.

-- Watch for health or behavior problems in animals and report them to the Kennel Manager and/or Shelter Director.
+- Watch for health or behavior problems in animals and report them to the Kennel Manager and/or Shelter Manager.

 - Performs medical tasks for the animals including giving shots and medications.